Skip to main content

 The common list of “mental health for gamers” resources is fine, but only if you use them as quest items, not trophies.
 Here’s how I integrated them into the system:

-· Healthy Gamer (Dr. K): I treat his interviews like side-quest lore.
-Instead of binge-watching, I watch one video after a bad session and journal one takeaway.
+• Mental health podcasts: I treat therapist-led episodes like side-quest lore.
+Instead of binge-listening, I pick one after a bad session and journal one takeaway.
 It’s a mental debuff cleanse.

-· Headspace/Calm: I don’t use these as a daily chore.
-I use them as “emergency potions” when I notice my breathing is shallow and my jaw is locked mid-game, I pop a 3-minute breathing exercise.
+• Breathing exercises: I don’t use these as a daily chore.
+I use them as ‘emergency potions.’
+When I notice my breathing is shallow, and my jaw is locked mid-game, I pop a 3-minute breathing exercise.
 Consumable, not a subscription.

 A stylized inventory menu where mental health resources appear as usable items with buff descriptions, linking gaming and self-care.